Born's Rule from Quantum Frequentism: General result: arbitrary product states

 where $\{\ket{\varphi_i}\}$ now represent arbitrary environmental component states.
 Since there is no real distinction between the system and the environment, it is convenient to treat all degrees of freedom on an equal footing by absorbing the multi-particle state $\ket{\psi}\ket{\psi} ...\ket{\psi}$ into the environmental degrees of freedom, letting

-Let us now find a suitable definition of a maverick world in this case.
+Of course, the reader may still imagine that some finite subset of components of $\ket{\Omega_N}$ are identically prepared, but this is not strictly necessary.
+It is important to note, however, that the form of $\ket{\Omega_N}$ assumes that the universal wavefunction is factorizable into non-entangled subsystems (at least in some basis) and excludes strongly entangled states.
+Whether Born's rule arises in such cases remains an open question, and we leave its investigation for future work.

+What we need, then, is a way to verify whether a measurement on an arbitrary state such as $\ket{\Omega_N}$ obeys Born's rule, i.e., an analogue of Equation~\eqref{eqn:xbarepsilon} for arbitrary sequences.
 In terms of the computational basis, this state may again be written as

-As we have argued, there can be no condition placed on the outcome of any finite subset of measurement outcomes $\{x_i\}$ (provided that $p_i$ is neither $0$ or $1$).
-Instead, we will take an information theoretic approach.
-First, given a joint probability distribution $p(x_1, x_2,\dots, x_N)$ obtained from $\ket{\Omega_N}$, we define a typical sequence to be a sequence $(x_i)$ such that
+As we have argued, there can be no strict condition placed on the outcome of any finite subset of measurement outcomes $(x_i)$ (provided that $p_i$ is neither $0$ or $1$).
+Instead, we will take an information theoretic approach, and use the \textit{self-information rate}~\cite{Shannon1948,Cover2006} of the sequence $(x_i)$ as our metric.
+This value, also known as the \textit{surprisal rate}, is given by

+and quantifies how unexpected a sequence $(x_i)$ is given a joint probability distribution $p(x_1, x_2,\dots, x_N)$.
+For a single variable $x$ described by a probability distribution $p(x)$ we see that this value ranges from $0$ when the outcome is guaranteed ($p(x) = 1$), to $\infty$ when the outcome is forbidden ($p(x) = 0$).
+More generally, it allows us to define a \textit{typical sequence} to be a sequence $(x_i)$ such that

 for some value $\epsilon > 0$, where